Dead Mileage in Fleet Operations: What It Costs and How to Fix It

 Track Job-Level Profitability and Cost Per Trip

-Revenue alone doesn’t show the full picture.
 Track fuel cost per trip, driver cost allocation, and maintenance impact per vehicle.
-This granular visibility helps surface loss-making routes and high empty mile zones where route optimisation is most needed — before inefficiencies compound.
+This granular visibility surfaces loss-making routes and high empty mile zones before inefficiencies compound over time.

 5